halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 In most adventure games the player can pick up items, examine them, use them and combine them together.
 To specify the behavior of an item in one place, we created a new blueprint class Inventory Item.
 In this class you are meant to define everything about an item except for its visualization and behavior in the game scene.
 This limitation exists to allow flexibility.
 While different games might be 2D or 3D and while control schemes can be different in every game, in all adventure games the item will probably support some basic actions and have some common properties.

-Every Item Definition is a different blueprint class, so to create one, find the folder in the content browser where you want to create the item, right click and select Adventure Plugin->Inventory Item.
-Like this:
+Every Item Definition is a different blueprint class, so to create one, find the folder in the content browser where you want to create the item, right click and select Adventure Plugin->Inventory Item:

 ![](image_2.png)